emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 That means it is an extremely comprehensive resource that requires months of investment to understand and complete (I still have a ways to go).

 Having said that, you start seeing results almost immediately.
 The speed at which I was able to spin up some basic, but decent-looking websites was shocking (here’s a [fun one](https://emikes919-battleship.netlify.app/){:target="_blank"}).
-You are constantly building a portfolio of work as you advance which serves as a nice reward and motivation to keep going.
+You are constantly building a portfolio of work as you advance which serves as a nice reward and motivation to stick with it.

 They give you just enough to keep you going while still forcing you to struggle a bit and figure out a lot on your own (a huge part of programming).